prashanth-31/NeuraForge-The_Digital_Frontier_of_Autonomous_Intelligence/implementation/docs/architecture.md

 | Orchestrator Observability Map | _generate from_ `docs/diagrams/orchestrator-observability.mmd` | - |

 ### Request Lifecycle
-1. **User submits a task** via the frontend Socket.io client or REST endpoint.
+1. **User submits a task** via the frontend fetch client, which POSTs to `/submit_task/stream` and immediately begins consuming the streamed SSE response (or uses the plain JSON submit endpoint for fire-and-forget tasks).
 2. **FastAPI** validates the payload (`TaskRequest`) and enqueues a job through `TaskQueueManager`.
 3. **Queue worker** invokes the LangGraph orchestrator with a normalized task object.
-4. **Orchestrator** selects agents based on capabilities, hydrates context from `HybridMemoryService`, and calls out to the LLM layer when needed.
+4. **Orchestrator** captures a planner-directed sequence of agents and required tools, hydrates context from `HybridMemoryService`, and calls out to the LLM layer when needed.
 5. **Agents** perform domain-specific reasoning, enriching outputs with confidence scores and memory references.
 6. **Conflict Resolver** evaluates agent outputs; if disagreements arise, it triggers comparative scoring or meta-synthesis.
-7. **Results** are stored back into the hybrid memory (Redis for short-term replay, Postgres for audit history, Qdrant for semantic recall) and streamed to the frontend.
+7. **Results** are stored back into the hybrid memory (Redis for short-term replay, Postgres for audit history, Qdrant for semantic recall) and streamed to the frontend over SSE events (task lifecycle, tool telemetry, completion payloads).
 8. **Observability** captures metrics and structured logs for each task execution, enabling replay and benchmarking.

-## Dynamic Agent Routing
+## Planner-Led Orchestration
-- **Router Entry Point**: `backend/app/orchestration/routing.py` exports `DynamicAgentRouter`, the single orchestration entry used by `/submit_task` flows.
+- **Planner Entry Point**: `backend/app/orchestration/llm_planner.py` exports `LLMOrchestrationPlanner`, the sole orchestration selector invoked by `/submit_task` flows.
-- **Capability Catalog**: Agent descriptors and dependency graphs live in `backend/app/orchestration/capabilities.json`.
-Every agent must provide a descriptive blurb so the embedding index stays current.
+- **Capability Catalog**: Agent descriptors and dependency graphs live in `backend/app/orchestration/capabilities.json`, and we load them into the planner prompt so the LLM reasons over consistent metadata.
-- **Hybrid Scoring**: The router blends lightweight keyword heuristics with cosine similarity scores from the local all-mpnet-base-v2 model.
-Keyword hits keep cold-start behaviour predictable; semantic scoring ensures nuanced matching.
-- **Local Embeddings**: The SentenceTransformer is cached in `backend/models/all-mpnet-base-v2/`.
-On first boot the router will download the model; subsequent runs reuse the on-disk copy.
-Keep this folder under version control ignore rules but document manual sync steps for teammates.
-- **Dependency Expansion**: Capability dependencies declared in the catalog are expanded before graph execution so prerequisite agents always run first.
-- **Tunable Thresholds**: Confidence cutoffs and max-route limits are parameterised in `DynamicAgentRouterSettings` (Pydantic).
-Adjust via environment variables to iterate on selection aggressiveness without code changes.
-- **Greeting Shortcut**: A fast-path bypasses heavy orchestration when the task is a simple greeting, preventing unnecessary model loads.
+- **Plan Schema**: Planner outputs must conform to `PlannerPlanModel` (ordered agents, tool lists, rationale, handoff notes); validation failures raise `PlannerError` and surface a planner violation event back to the client stream.
+- **Execution Flow**: LangGraph executes each planned step sequentially, binding `AgentContext` with planner-specified tool aliases and persisting intermediate results between agents.
+- **Failure Handling**: Invalid planner output or plan enforcement errors emit a `planner_failed` stream event, stamp the task with `failure.type="planner_failed"`, and abort the run—there is no heuristic routing fallback.
-- **Operational Checklist**: Whenever a new agent ships, update the catalog, regenerate its embeddings (rerun the router warm-start helper), and add regression tests under `backend/tests/test_orchestrator_simulation.py` to cover the new capability.
+- **Operational Checklist**: When shipping a new agent or tool, update the capability catalog, refresh the planner prompt fixtures, and add regression tests under `backend/tests/test_orchestrator_simulation.py` to cover the new plan branch.
+### Planner Enforcement & Telemetry
+- **Tool Contracts**: Planner-supplied primary/fallback tool lists are attached to each `AgentContext`, and `_ToolSession` verifies at least one of them succeeds before the agent can finish.
+- **Plan Metadata**: Planner results are persisted alongside task metadata (`state["routing"]["planner"]`) and streamed to clients so downstream consumers can reference the intended path.
+- **Metrics & Alerts**: Prometheus tracks `neuraforge_planner_plan_total`, adherence ratios, and violation counts, enabling Grafana to highlight deviations or repeated planner failures.
+- **Plan Drift Audits**: Weekly notebooks replay canonical tasks and diff the generated plans against golden outputs to catch prompt drift before it affects production runs.

+### Conversation Continuations & Metadata
+- **Continuation IDs**: The frontend `TaskContext` threads `continuation_task_id` through follow-up prompts so the backend can stitch conversation chains for HybridMemory lookups.
+- **Metadata Normalisation**: `_ensure_conversation_metadata` (in `backend/app/api/routes.py`) guarantees every task persists `root_task_id`, `latest_task_id`, `previous_task_id`, and optional `continuation_task_id` inside both the task state and shared context.
+- **Hydrated Follow-ups**: When a continuation ID is provided, `_seed_conversation_state` hydrates outputs, metadata, and shared context from the prior task before the orchestrator runs, ensuring downstream agents receive the accumulated provenance.
+- **Frontend State**: SSE responses update the client-side `TaskContext`, which exposes conversation-aware history panes and allows users to branch new tasks from any prior run while maintaining memory integrity.

 ### Tool-First Agent Loops
 - **Mandatory Tool Evidence**: Each agent must log at least one successful MCP tool invocation before returning an answer when tooling is enabled.
 The orchestrator enforces this policy and will fail the run with a `ToolFirstPolicyViolation` if an agent attempts to respond without validated tool output.
 - **Execution Wiring**: `Orchestrator` wraps the shared `ToolService` per agent invocation, records per-tool success/failure metrics, and propagates violation events to the task stream and state store for auditability.
+- **Local MCP Router**: `ToolService` talks to the in-process MCP router (`/mcp/tools/...`) so adapters run inside the FastAPI app; aliases such as `finance.snapshot` resolve to `finance/yfinance` and benefit from shared caching, retries, and circuit-breaker safeguards.
 - **Metadata Enrichment**: Agent outputs are automatically annotated with a `tools_used` list (alias, resolved identifier, cache status, latency) so downstream planners, reviewers, and telemetry dashboards can trace the provenance of every response.
 - **Failure Handling**: If a tool call errors, the orchestrator surfaces the failure details and aborts the run rather than allowing an LLM-only fallback, keeping the system aligned with the tool-first contract.
+- **Finance Snapshot Resilience**: The `finance/yfinance` adapter now falls back to on-demand historical bars when live quote APIs rate-limit, normalising metrics (price, change, volume, timestamps) before returning them to agents and ensuring follow-up analyses cite up-to-date figures.

 ### Memory Strategy
 - **Working Memory (Redis)**: Recent conversation turns, agent state, cache entries for quick lookups.